Grupo Televisa SAB ADR (TV) Shares Decline Despite Market Challenges

 TV’s Market Performance

-TV’s stock has seen a -0.92% decrease for the week, with a 0.19% rise in the past month and a 18.20% gain in the past quarter.
-The volatility ratio for the week is 3.11%, and the volatility levels for the past 30 days are at 3.99% for Grupo Televisa SAB ADR.
-The simple moving average for the past 20 days is -3.78% for TV’s stock, with a 28.29% simple moving average for the past 200 days.
+TV’s stock has seen a -5.15% decrease for the week, with a -8.83% drop in the past month and a 10.26% gain in the past quarter.
+The volatility ratio for the week is 3.12%, and the volatility levels for the past 30 days are at 3.65% for Grupo Televisa SAB ADR The simple moving average for the past 20 days is -6.57% for TV’s stock, with a 22.04% simple moving average for the past 200 days.

 Analysts’ Opinion of TV